Diebbo/assigment-1-computational-geometry/report/main.typ

   }
 }
 ```

 == Benchmarking

+When we ran some benchmarks on our parallel merge implementation,
+we found it to be _slower_ than the sequential implementation.
+We suppose this could be due to synchronization overhead, or overhead in OpenMP,
+however we were not able to prove our intuition.
+The benchmark results can be seen in @fig:merge-sequential-vs-parallel.

+#figure(
+  caption: "Performance comparison between the sequential and parallel benchmark implementations",
+  image("BM_SequentialMerge vs BM_ParallelMerge.png"),
+) <fig:merge-sequential-vs-parallel>

 = Fully Parallel Merge Sort

-To round off, we can combine all the techniques explained so far to obtain a fully parallel merge sort algorithm.
+We can combine all the techniques explained so far to obtain a fully parallel merge sort algorithm.
 The following code implements it:

 ```cpp
 void fully_parallel_merge_sort(vector<int> &arr, int left, int right,